satya164/quik/README.md

 quik --html --output output.html --production
 ```

 You can also specify an HTML file, which `quik` will parse for any local scripts.
 Then it will build them and inject into the HTML file.
+It'll also inline stylesheets as is, without any pre-processing.
 Just open the generated HTML file in any browser to preview.

 ```sh
 quik --html index.html --output output.html